Rode NTG2 Microphone

-Weighing in at only 161 grams (without shock mount etc) it is quite a sensitive microphone.
-This allows the gain to be turned down very low and limit any other noise that may be around to save on processing time.
+Weighing in at only 161 grams (without shock mount etc) it is lightweight and quite a sensitive microphone.
+This will allow the gain to be turned down very low and limit any other back ground noise that may be around to save on processing time.

-It measures just 11″ – 280 mm (nice & small) and connects with a 3 pin.
-Plus a 10 year guarantee.
+It measures just 11″ – 280 mm (fairly compact) and connects with a 3 pin XLR.
+Plus it has a 10 year guarantee.

 Fitting the NTG2 to your camera and then putting on the Rode Dead Cat onto this microphone does not make it suitable to venture outside on a windy day.
 The NTG2 is too sensitive a microphone for that.
 So in other words, the right tools for the Job.

-Cons: No on/off switch for internal battery power, so when not in use the battery if installed just runs flat.
+Cons: No on/off switch for internal battery power.
+So when not in use the battery if installed just runs flat.